sandiegojs/vanilla-browser-docs/docs/dom.md

 - [getElementsByName](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByName)
 - [getElementsByTagName](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)

 For now, we are going to focus on `querySelector`.
 This function allows you to specify a [css selector][css-selector] that will be used to find the first matching node.
 One of the nice feature of this function is that it is available both on the `document` as well as `element`.
-This means you can search for an element in the entire document or narrow your search to the sub elements of an existing element.
+This means you can search for an element in the entire document or narrow your search to the child elements of an existing element.

 For now, let's just open up the dev console and mess around.
 In Chrome OSX this can be accomplished with the keyboard shortcut `Command + Option + j` or `Command + Option + i` and `Control + Shift + j` on Windows.
 We can begin by selecting the input with a name attribute of `name`.